-Paul joined Fiduchi in July 2017 as Head of Operations & Risk and was recently appointed to the Fiduchi Board as Director of Operations.
+Paul joined Fiduchi in July 2017 as Head of Operations & Risk and was appointed to the Fiduchi Board as Director of Operations in 2019.
 Having qualified as a Chartered Accountant in 2002, and subsequently attaining his STEP qualification and becoming a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW) in 2020.
 Paul has built a strong background in operations, finance, risk, compliance and client service delivery within the fiduciary industry.

 Paul also worked for the Jersey Financial Services Commission in the supervision of trust company businesses.
-Paul is responsible for ensuring that the business is able to meet the needs of our clients by ensuring that our service platform and delivery is efficient, effective and robust on a day to day basis.
+Paul is responsible for ensuring that the business is able to meet the needs of our clients by ensuring that our service platform and delivery are efficient, effective, and robust on a day-to-day basis.
 He keeps the cogs working no matter what!

 Outside of Fiduchi, Paul speaks fluent German, enjoys trekking, staying fit and is actively involved with the Jersey Cheshire Home, a local charity.

 Director - Operations Paul Coundley examines the important legislative changes which have been been implemented about the disclosure and provision of information and interacting with the Companies Registry in Jersey.

 The Government of Jersey has a long-standing commitment to Jersey being a well-regulated international finance centre, which complies with international standards in transparency.
 Such an approach can confuse clients as to the applicability of EU legislation to Jersey.